Injured by a drunk driver accident claim specialists.

-Even though drink driving is against the law, it doesn't mean that it doesn’t happen, There are around 85,000 people convicted of offences related to drink-driving every year in England and Wales, so if you have been injured by a drink driver, our Personal Injury Solicitors can help you to make a claim.
+Even though drink driving is against the law, it doesn't mean that it doesn’t happen, There are around 85,000 people convicted of offences related to drink-driving every year in England and Wales, so if you have been injured by a drink driver, our Personal Injury Solicitors can help you make a claim against the drunk driver's car or motorcycle insurance.

 What is drink driving?